 A dry scalp normally does not cause dandruff.
-If you do notice dandruff flakes on your scalp that persists even after treatment, then it might be seborrheic dermatitis or chronic dandruff.
+If you do notice dandruff flakes on your scalp that persists even after treatment, then it might be seborrheic dermatitisi XAlso known as scalp eczema, it is a common skin condition that causes scaly, inflamed skin and stubborn dandruff on the scalp. or chronic dandruff.

 There may be cases when too oily hair or an extremely dry scalp might be a sign of some other condition.
 Scroll down to the next section to find out when to see a doctor.